tguild/vehicle_signal_specification/README.md

 ... | ... | ...

 ### <a name="data-value"/>DATA VALUE
 A data node specifying "function: attribute" must specify a static value of the correct type.
 Data nodes specifying and other function value must not specify a data value.

 ## <a name="element-entry"/>ELEMENT ENTRY
 An element node must only be a child of an rbranch node.
 Default and mandatory fields are ```type```, and ```description```, other mandatory fields are specified by the property definitions in the rbranch parent.

 ## NODE ADDRESSING CONVENTION
-Trre nodes are addressed, left-to-right, from the root of the tree toward the node itself.
+Tree nodes are addressed, left-to-right, from the root of the tree toward the node itself.
 Each element in the name is delimited with a period (".") .

 For example, the dimming status of the rearview mirror in the cabin is addressed:

     Cabin.RearviewMirror.Dimmed